aaronparker/remediations/README.md

-# Endpoint Analytics Proactive Remediations
+# Intune Remediations

-Scripts for use with Endpoint Analytics [Proactive Remediations](https://learn.microsoft.com/en-us/mem/analytics/proactive-remediations) in Microsoft Intune.
+Scripts for use with Microsoft Intune [Remediations](https://learn.microsoft.com/en-us/mem/analytics/proactive-remediations).
 See all proactive remediations scripts in the [/scripts](scripts) folder.

 ## Tests and code coverage